hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 There may be an automated way for these to be synched, but it's mysterious.

-After several attempts to fix this, I found myself having to simply **delete and recreate** my online AND my local repos (by forking or cloning) before I could then make clean changes on a branch, and offer it as a PR to the Carpentries maintainer.
-Being a maintainer myself, I often saw people include multiple "other" actions (adding files, changing files, correcting mistakes, etc.) that are included in PRs.
+After several attempts to fix this, I found myself having to simply **delete and recreate** my online AND my local repos (by forking or cloning) before making clean changes on a branch, to offer as a PR to the Carpentries maintainer.
+Being a maintainer myself, it was common for people to include multiple "other" actions (adding files, changing files, correcting mistakes, etc.) that are included in PRs.

-On the maintainers Slack channel I asked how to easily create a clean Github repo for a PR.
+By asking how to easily create a clean Github repo for a PR on the maintainers Slack channel,

-I got this helpful reply from Maxim Belkin:
+Maxim Belkin gave a helpful reply:

 > Use branches for pull requests:
 >